Clothing agnostic Pre-inpainting Virtual Try-ON: Related Work

 Existing Leffa applied flow field regularization unique to the attention mechanism to enable more sophisticated attention control than existing methods, but there are still limi-tations in complex clothing deformation, detailed texture preservation, and accurate area segmentation in the pre-processing stage.
 This was a situation as shown in Figure 1, and several steps were added to the model's pipeline to overcome this limitation.

 In this study, we propose an inpainted pre-processing input-based attention flow system to improve the limitations found by existing Leffa model.
-We propose the CaP-VTON(Clothing agnostic Pre-inpainting Virtual Try-ON) model by adding a part that can compensate for the shortcomings to the existing VITON-HD model of the Leffa model.
+We propose the CaP-VTON(\textbf{C}lothing \textbf{A}gnostic \textbf{P}re-Inpainting \textbf{V}irtual \textbf{T}ry-\textbf{On}) model by adding a part that can compensate for the shortcomings to the existing VITON-HD model of the Leffa model.
 Through this model, the stability of the diffusion model, the attention mechanism of the transformer, and the advantages of the classical warping technique are selectively integrated to solve the problems of the limitations of the attention control, the inaccuracy of the pre-processing step, and the lack of consistency for various clothing types of existing studies.